 Downtown LA Arts District

-Foodies and artists unite in this coveted neighborhood
+Foodies and artists unite in this coveted area

 Downtown LA Arts District

 Visit the free-admission Institute of Contemporary Art or do a gallery walk punctuated by breaks in the area’s many coffee shops.
-Dine on seafood at a Michelin-starred kaiseki counter or discover Brazilian flavors you’ll be hard-pressed to find elsewhere in the city.
-Bookstore Hennessey + Ingalls will impress with its huge selection of books on art and design.
+Dine on seafood at a Michelin-starred kaiseki counter or discover Brazilian flavours you’ll be hard-pressed to find elsewhere in the city.
+Bookshop Hennessey + Ingalls will impress with its huge selection of books on art and design.

 • 2